luca-pal/fake-bank/README.md

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-You’re free to use, modify, and share it — just don’t hold me liable if something breaks. 👾
+You’re free to use, modify, and share it...
+Just don’t hold me liable if something breaks. 👾